Stephen J Murphy

 Mr. Murphy has also successfully negotiated a $15,500,000 settlement on behalf of an injured client.
 In Queens county, Mr. Murphy recently convinced a jury to return a verdict of $5,585,000 for an undocumented worker that sustained back and wrist injuries in a construction accident.
 Mr. Murphy also secured $3,925,000 for an injured worker that tried to help a truck driver that was stuck at a railroad crossing.
 The truck was struck by a locomotive, resulting in serious orthopedic injuries to the plaintiff.

 Mr. Murphy began his legal career working as an Assistant District Attorney.
 He honed his skills in the criminal courtrooms in Brooklyn, prosecuting violent crimes.
 Mr. Murphy earned a reputation from the judiciary and his colleagues as a tough, but fair, prosecutor.
-In early 2002, District Attorney Hynes appointed Mr. Murphy to his elite Homicide Bureau.
+In early 2002, the District Attorney appointed Mr. Murphy to the Homicide Bureau.
 Mr. Murphy, the youngest member of Brooklyn's Homicide Bureau at the time, successfully handled several high profile cases, including double and triple murders, arson homicides, gang murders and brutal murders of innocent children.

 In July 2003, Mr. Murphy traveled to Sarajevo on behalf of the United States Justice Department to assist in the implementation of a new justice system in post-war Bosnia & Herzegovina.
 While there, Mr. Murphy, and two Federal District Court judges from California, were responsible for trial advocacy training for the newly appointed attorneys and judges in the region.